holochain-gym/holochain-gym.github.io/docs/developers/basic/zome-functions.md

 }
 ```

 - You forgot to compile the zome.
-Run `CARGO_TARGET_DIR=target cargo build --release --target wasm32-unknown-unknown` in the _developer-exercises/basic/0.entries_ folder.
+Run `CARGO_TARGET_DIR=target cargo build --release --target wasm32-unknown-unknown` in the _developer-exercises/basic/0.zome-functions/exercise_ folder.

 ```
 thread 'holochain-tokio-thread' panicked at 'TODO: DnaError (ZomeNotFound("Zome \'exercise\' not found"))', /build/source/crates/holochain/src/core/ribosome.rs:336:14
 ```

-## Solution

-If you get stuck implementing this exercise, you can always look at its [solution](https://github.com/holochain-gym/developer-exercises/tree/solution/basic/0.entries).

 This is the error you see when you call a zome function that has no params